Post Registration Compliance in Tanzania 2026 | BRELA, TRA, VAT & Business License Guide

 3. Regulatory Authorities

-There are several regulatory authorities, some being general and others being Industry or sectorial regulators;
+There are several regulatory authorities, some being general and others being Industry or sectoral regulators;

 4. Employment Compliance

 Employers are required to adhere to labour laws and regulations, which encompass various aspects such as employment contracts, working hours, and employee rights.
-For guidance on these matters, you can consult the Ministry of Labor, Employment, and Youth Development.
+For guidance on these matters, GERPAT SOLUTIONS can assist.
 It’s also advisable to seek assistance from a licensed lawyer for dealing with issues related to working and residence permits.
 Additionally, you may need to address technical issues such as local content requirements in labour matters, depending on the sectoral legal setup.

 5. Corporate Social Responsibility (CSR)